Glass Cloud: Perfect War Forever EP, departure of Chad Hasty and Travis Sykes (2013–2015)

 On June 17, 2014, Glass Cloud announced that Travis Sykes and Chad Hasty had left the band.
 Hasty and Sykes made efforts toward releasing material as a new band, and went on to tour with post-hardcore band Glassjaw.

 On February 16, 2015, Joshua Travis posted a video consisting of editing software for a new album on Instagram with the hashtag '#GC', also stating in the comments, "If it doesn't come out this year- I passed away before it was fully completed."

-As of 2016, guitarist Joshua Travis has since joined Emmure as lead guitarist along with drummer Josh Miller.
+As of 2016, Travis and drummer Josh Miller have joined Emmure.